ssowerby/relaxation-site/content/workwithme/part7.md

 order: 7
 style: bullet left
 position: 20
 ---
 ## How are we going to do it?

-We do this through a combination of mindset coaching and visualisation techniques, removing any blocks which have been holding you back and boosting your confidence.
-You’ll come away with the tools to manage your emotions so you’re more resilient as you move towards your goals and the business of your dreams.
+We’re going to do this through a combination of mindset coaching and practical exercises.
+In our sessions together we’ll remove any blocks which have been holding you back and boost your confidence in your voice.
+And between sessions there will be practical exercises to get you into taking regular action towards your goals.
+You will also get extra support via Messenger 5 days a week.

-And it will only take you up to an hour a day of focus to get you on track.
-Less time than you’ve been wasting self-sabotaging.
+And it will only take you up to 20 minutes a day between sessions to get you into momentum.
+Less time than you’ve been wasting feeling anxious and procrastinating.